avrymi-asraf/pre-course-2021-final-boilerplate/README.md

     </div>
   ```

 - Add a counter element to reflect the **current** number of todos stored in the app.
-This element should have an id of `counter`.
+This element should have an id of `counter`.V

 - Add a button with id `sort-button`.
 Clicking this element should resort the todo list by their todos priority (DESC)